chenllliang/ATP-AMR/README.md

 ```

 ## Acknowledgements
-We thank all people/group that share open-source scripts for this project, which include the authors for SPRING, amrlib, smatch, amr-evaluation and all other repos.
+We thank all people/group that share open-source scripts for this project, which include the authors for SPRING, amrlib, smatch, amr-evaluation, BLINK and all other repos.